zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 ## Problem Statement

 In a browser, all visible content of an HTML document is contained within the `body` tag.
-The majority of time we spend building web pages is done in the `body` because of this - all the formatting and styling, adding in images and links, etc... is work being done the visible content of a web page.
-In modern HTML, there is actually quite a lot that can go into this work, but when it comes to getting started, the best place is in adding and formatting the _text_ content.
+HTML developers spend most of their time here.
+All the formatting and styling, adding in images and links, etc. is work being done the visible content of a web page.
+In modern HTML, there is actually quite a lot that can go into this work, but when it comes to getting started, the best place is by adding and formatting the _text_ content.

 In this lesson, we will be going over some the basic HTML tags that are important for formatting text.

 ## Objectives

-- Explore the different ways HTML applies default formatting
-- Learn about a few of the most common text formatting tags
+1. Learn the most common text formatting tags
-- Practice what we've learned by getting some content to appear on a web page
+2. Practice what we've learned by getting some content to appear on a web page

 ### Getting started